 - 12 Best areas to stay on Oahu

-4. Kahana/Napili, to see humpback whales offshore in the winter
+4. Kahana/Napili, good spot to see humpback whales in winter

 This stretch of coastline on the northwest coast of Maui is known for a number of things.
 One of the most interesting is the chance to see humpback whales offshore but the best chance is during the winter.
 Kahana is a lovely setting close to Napili Bay that is almost at the northern tip of this part of Maui.